Support Arts For All

 Hearing Impaired Access

-Arts for All also helps pay for services such as open captioning during most Broadway performances and FM assisted listening devices including headsets and induction loop devices.
+Arts for All pays for services such as open captioning during most Broadway performances and FM-assisted listening devices, including headsets and induction loop devices.

-An American Sign Language interpreter can be provided at many performances with at least two weeks' notice.
-If we are unable to provide an interpreter, a complimentary companion seat will be given to a patron-provided interpreter.
+At most performances, an American Sign Language interpreter can be provided with at least two weeks' notice.
+If we cannot provide an interpreter, a complimentary companion seat will be given to a patron-provided interpreter.

 Sensory Inclusive

-Sensory Bags: Sensory bags containing special KultureCity VIP badges, fidget tools, noise-canceling headphones and other resources are available for checkout upon request.
+Sensory Bags: Upon request, special KultureCity VIP badges, fidget tools, noise-canceling headphones, and other resources are available for checkout.

 Quiet Space: A room adjacent to our lobby is available as a designated quiet space.